plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

 ## What are Kubernetes Jobs and why might you use them?

-While web applications like HyprSk8l Pizza typically need to run 24/7/365, other software is designed to run to completion.
+While web applications like HyperScale Pizza typically need to run 24/7/365, other software is designed to run to completion.
 Think of data processing workloads, database migrations, etc. Kubernetes offers a first-class way of running these workloads: the `Job`.
 In a `Job` specification, you declare a container image, a command to run inside that container image, and a few other parameters (such as how many times the job should retry if it fails).

 ## Creating a Kubernetes job

-HyprSk8l Pizza is working on a killer feature in which a job logs out a topping suggestion surrounded by a bunch of pizza emojis (despite the fact that logs are only visible to engineers, customers are clambering for it!).
+HyperScale Pizza is working on a killer feature in which a job logs out a topping suggestion surrounded by a bunch of pizza emojis (despite the fact that logs are only visible to engineers, customers are clambering for it!).
 The code for the job lives inside the `topping-suggestion-service` codebase at `jobs/log_out_pizza_emojis.py`, and it can be invoked with `python topping-suggestion-service/jobs/log_out_pizza_emojis.py`.

 Let's create a Kubernetes job to run this python script.
 The manifest will look like this: